webpawan/front-page/README.md

 - Strong knowldge in React js (FrontEnd)

-- Also Basic Understanding of  Back End Technology (I can creat api)
+- Also Basic Understanding of  Back End Technology (I can create api)

 - I have made some popular website clone